Information on this page is for customers in

 What is Renewable Energy Solutions?

-Renewable Energy Solutions is a Connecticut incentive program for solar and other renewable energy launching in 2022.
+Renewable Energy Solutions is a Connecticut incentive program for solar and other renewable energy launched in 2022.
 Through this program, customers can sell power generated and any renewable energy certificates (RECs) to Eversource.

 Note: If a customer applied to install solar before January 1, 2022, they are participating in the Net Metering Program.